-Take the guesswork out of planning for your Whole30 by downloading my Whole30 food list & Whole30 guide to additives & hidden ingredients.
-These printable food lists include everything you need to know to plan your meals and successfully navigate reading labels so you know exactly what you can and can’t eat during your Whole30.
+Take the guesswork out of planning for your Whole30 by downloading this Whole30 approved food list & Whole30 guide to additives & hidden ingredients.
+These printable lists include everything you need to know to plan your meals and successfully navigate reading labels so you know exactly what you can and can’t eat during your Whole30!

-One of the most challenging things about embarking on a Whole30 journey is figuring out exactly what you can and can’t eat.
-Especially if it is your first round of Whole30, but even if it is your second Whole30, or if it’s been a long time since you’ve done one.
+One of the hardest things about starting a Whole 30 program is figuring out exactly what you can and can’t eat.
+Especially if it is your first round of Whole30 or if it’s been a long time since you’ve done one.

-It can be super confusing, especially when you’re staring down a label with ingredients that you don’t even know how to pronounce!
-Obviously you won’t encounter this issue for whole food ingredients like veggies, fruit, protein, etc., but when you’re choosing a store bought mayonnaise, almond milk, canned tuna, bacon, or deli meat, things can get a little bit trickier.
+It can be confusing when you’re staring at a label with ingredients that you don’t even know how to pronounce!
+Obviously you won’t encounter that issue for whole food ingredients like veggies, fruit, and protein, but when you’re picking store bought items like mayonnaise, almond milk, canned tuna, bacon, or deli meat, things can get a little bit tricky.

-My hope is that having this complete Whole30 food list information – what you can and can’t eat – in one easy to reference place will help you focus more on cooking delicious meals, and enjoying all the feel-good benefits that you’re sure to find on your Whole30 journey!
+My hope is that seeing the Whole 30 rules in one easy to reference place will help you stress less and focus more on cooking delicious meals!
+And enjoy all the feel-good benefits that you’re sure to find on your Whole 30.

-Whole30 is a 30 day elimination style nutrition program that focuses on taking out the main inflammatory food groups that may be causing inflammation in your body, or may be looping you in habitual eating patterns that are out of your control (hello sugar dragon!).
-And adding in extremely nutrient dense foods in their place!
+Whole30 is a 30 day elimination style nutrition program.
+Founded by Melissa Hartwig, it focuses on taking out food groups that may be causing inflammation in your body, and adding in nutrient dense whole foods in their place!

-The idea is that you remove the inflammatory food groups from your diet for long enough that your body has a chance to rest and re-set.
-This means that at the end of the 30 days you should be able to see how your body and mind actually feel without any of those potential triggers muddying everything up.
+The idea is to remove inflammatory food groups from your diet for long enough that your body has a chance to rest and re-set.
+This means that at the end of the 30 days you should be able to see how your body and mind actually feel without any potential triggers muddying everything up.

-Although people often do lose weight during a Whole30 program, it is not designed as a quick fix diet to drop a quick 10 pounds, and in fact weighing yourself is not allowed during the 30 day program.
+Although you will probably lose weight during a Whole30, it’s not meant to be a quick fix diet to drop 10 pounds, and in fact weighing yourself is highly discouraged during the 30 day program.

-You’ll find no calorie counting or portion control rules here.
-But there is a huge emphasis on tracking “non scale” victories within the Whole30 program experience – these are essentially significant wins that have nothing to do with the number on a scale and everything to do with feeling your best.
+You’ll find no calorie counting or portion control rules on a Whole30 plan.
+But there is a huge emphasis on tracking “non scale” victories during your experience.
+Non-scale victories are significant wins that have nothing to do with the number on a scale and everything to do with how you feel .

 Some non-scale victories could be: